- Get paid $10/hour

 What is a Peer Mentor?

-Peer mentors are undergraduate students who assist faculty and staff instructors in a section of FYS 101 for the fall and spring term.
-These campus leaders serve as role models, advisors, mentors, campus resource experts, and trusted points of contact for FYS 101 students.
-Peer mentors work collaboratively with other peer mentors, peer mentor coordinators, and instructors while assisting students in solving problems and getting involved on campus!
+Peer mentors are undergraduate students who assist faculty and staff instructors in a section of FYS 101 or TRNS 201 for the fall and term.
+These campus leaders serve as role models, mentors, campus resource experts, and trusted points of contact for students participating in First-Year Program seminars.
+Peer mentors work collaboratively with other peer mentors, peer mentor coordinators, and instructors to ensure that the personal, social, and academic transition of first-year students is successful.